Local Democracy Reporter

-To apply for this role, please follow our online application process and submit a CV and cover letter.
+To apply for this fixed term role, please follow our online application process and submit a CV and cover letter.

-This is a full time role, working 35 hours per week based in our Meadowside Office.
-We offer a generous package including health cash plan, excellent pension, a competitive salary, and many more staff discounts and benefits.
+This is a full time, fixed term contract for 3 years, working 35 hours per week based in DC Thomson’s Meadowside Headquarters in the heart of Scotland’s most vibrant and exciting small city, just minutes from the stunning V&A Dundee Museum of Design.
+We offer a generous package including 34 days holiday, health cash plan, excellent pension, a competitive salary, and many more staff discounts and benefits.

 We are an equal opportunity employer and encourage applications from everyone and do not discriminate on the basis of race, religion, gender, sexual orientation, age, marital status, disability or any other protected characteristics.